 D70 Into the Forest, away from Zada & MIBs

-He went deeper into the forest thinking of the supplies he taken from Riadn's house.
+He went deeper into the forest thinking of the supplies he taken from Riadn’s house.
 Ideas on use popped into his head as he thought of each item.
 Kenst also thought of other things – his fortunate escape, first.
 He wondered that he had evaded Zada and his crew so agilely.
 So many moments there he was quicker, stronger, more coordinated than he ever had been.
 More assertive, too – he never had the, well, courage to fight Zada before.
 Zada was so much larger than Kenst that losing any fight with him was a foregone conclusion.
 And then he’d gone over that two meter-high fence like it was a curb.
 There was that impossible moment in the woods when he was apparently invisible.
 It filled him with pride and a bit of awe that he was capable of such feats.
 A doubt lingered in the back of his mind that it was just luck.
-Nonetheless, he felt a sense of relief that he had not felt since he found himself in Zada's sights.
-At the very least, out here the trees wouldn’t attack him.
+Nonetheless, he felt a sense of relief that he had not felt since he found himself in Zada’s sights.

 He didn’t know all the trails between Blauwald and Fast Ford, but he knew which direction to go.
 He oriented himself and went.
+At the very least, out here the trees wouldn’t attack him.

 The Rise of Arachnae